intro-to-git/intro-to-git.github.io/src/content/lessons/git-workflows.md

 }
 ---

-Workflows are a set of rules that prescribe how git should be used.
+Workflows are a set of rules / guidelines that prescribe how git should be used.

 Workflows can apply across projects, teams or organizations.